imchocomint/Hyprbian/README.md

 - hyprwayland-scanner
 - xdg-desktop-portal-hyprland

 as well as their development libraries (except the last one, which is bundled in Releases).

 For development libraries, you can install them from [Releases](https://github.com/imchocomint/Hyprbian/releases).
 This will be updated twice a month.

 All dependencies need to be installed after installing the libraries (to avoid compilation issues).
 They (dependencies) can be installed from GNU Guix, although I do not recommend this method.
 You should compiles the binaries as their guide (on GitHub), and manually install them on top of older version installed via apt.
 I would also recommend a tool called Pacstall.
 It do work in most cases, but for xdg-desktop-portal-hyprland you need some tinkering.

-You also need tomlplusplus and its development libraries libtomlplusplus-dev (available in Debian repository).
-This is hidden from the official documentations.
+You also need some libraries hidden from the official documentations: libgbm-dev libre2-dev libxcb-icccm4-dev libxcb-res0-dev libxcb-errors-dev libtomlplusplus-dev.
+All of which are available in trixie/sid repository.

 ## Install GCC 15 (not applicable to experimental)
 Unless you want to update, do not run this script on Debian experimental as it comes with GCC 15 (as well as libstdc++15) on default